mckinsey/vizro/vizro-core/docs/pages/user_guides/custom_components.md

 [dash-bootstrap-components](https://dash-bootstrap-components.opensource.faculty.ai/), [dash-html-components](https://github.com/plotly/dash/tree/dev/components/dash-html-components), etc.).

-!!!warning
-    When creating your own custom components, you are responsible for the security of your component (e.g. prevent setting HTML from code which might expose users to cross-site scripting).
-Vizro cannot guarantee the security of custom created components, so make sure you keep this in mind when publicly deploying your dashboard.

 Vizro's public API is deliberately kept small in order to facilitate quick and easy configuration of a dashboard.
 However, at the same time, Vizro is easily extensible, so that you can tweak any component to your liking or even create entirely new ones.